McNarland-Software-Solutions-Inc/Code-Aggregator-for-Windows/README.md

 3. After installation, you can find the application in the Start Menu under "Code Aggregator."

-## Version 1.0.0 - Initial Release
+## Version 1.0.1 - Initial Release with patch

 ### Overview